River Paddled: Popple

 Planning: The Popple River is a wild and scenic river in northeastern Wisconsin and flows east until merging with its mirror twin just north of it in that of the Pine River.
 Mike Svob has two trips of the Popple totaling 22 miles in his book Paddling Northern Wisconsin.
 A couple years ago I paddled his first trip 11 mile Popple trip and had some major water level issues.
 So this time around, I kept a watch out on the Popple’s water gauge information and much better timed my shortened 5-mile rapids-filled trip from Morgan Lake road to highway 101.

-Shuttle: Mike Svob’s whole second trip to the Popple is 12.2 miles but also an 18-mile shuttle, which I typically do on foot, so I cut this trip in half, with the 5-mile section requiring a 6.3 mile hike instead.
+Shuttle: Mike Svob’s whole second trip to the Popple is 12.2 miles with a similar length shuttle, which I typically do on foot, so I cut this trip in half, with the 5-mile section requiring a 6.3 mile hike instead.
 This started at Popple River Park, just off the highway 101 bridge and went south on 101 for a couple miles before turning off into backroads, which is typically where I run into much less traffic, but not this time, as a biking race was taking place.
 After a whole lot of waves and heys, I got to the bridge to the Popple and found the pull out area and trail leading down to the water just downstream of it.

 Paddling: The rapids steal the show on this short 5-mile section of the Popple, but even between them, the paddling was excellent.
 Calm stretches had a nice current and plenty of water, while remaining clear of blockages.
 The river was also narrow and winding, making it hard to feel much monotony in paddling.